welcome-2themachine/homepage/README.md

 Populate your variables in the supplied .env-example in the Templates folder

-Use the supplied docker-compose file to setup the stack on portainer OR just run using docker-compose.
+Use the supplied docker-compose.yaml (.github/Template/docker-compose.yaml) file to setup the stack on portainer OR just run using docker-compose.

 > [!IMPORTANT]
 > Update with more detailed instructions